The West Haven Pollinator Pathway has begun our second season in 2022 with another 50/50 match grant from Sustainable CT.

 In May 2021 volunteers installed 46 bare roots shrubs (shoots about 2 feet tall), 22 at Hubbard Farms, with others at the Boardwalk and Main Library.

-We are currently seeking a commitment from the Main and Ora Mason Library and schools, possibly starting a greenhouse and propagation program.
-Other sites may include Third Ave, Blohm Street, Helm Street or something in your neighborhood or yard.
+Possible New sites may include Third Ave, Blohm Street, Helm Street or something in your neighborhood or yard.
 Installation in parks and open space are great in a southern facing exposure as well.
 Sites close to traffic are not ideal.

 The project’s organizer David Carr is calling on our amazing community to join this initiative by following us on Facebook and volunteering to help, maintain or create an installation.